odonohueben/My-Gumby-Claymate/README.md

 *Congratulations*, You now have Claymate setup with the Gumby Framework.

-I might suggest checking out Cory Simmons YouTube Chanel for tutorials on The Gumby Framework and in particular Claymate [Here](https://www.youtube.com/watch?v=VgE7Ztc05sQ).He will get you up to speed and demonstrate the facets to get your build started.
+I might suggest checking out Cory Simmons YouTube Chanel for tutorials on The Gumby Framework and in particular Claymate [Here](https://www.youtube.com/watch?v=VgE7Ztc05sQ).
+He will get you up to speed and demonstrate the facets to get your build started.